-These employers have shown they are particularly interested in members of your Society.
+These employers have shown they are particularly interested in members of our Society.
 It makes sense to click on their logos to visit their Company Hubs, ‘Follow’ them and apply!

 If you're an employer and would like to add your company logo to this page, please contact Georgia via email at firstname.lastname@example.org

 Cardiff Racing aims its efforts at the Formula Student UK event that attracts over 2000 students at Silverstone Circuit.
-Within these few days the cars (and teams) are put through their paces and tested to their limit to find the best overall package of acceleration, handling, design, and reliability and economy.
+Within these few days, the cars (and teams) are put through their paces and tested to their limit to find the best overall package of acceleration, handling, design, and reliability and economy.
 The static events are judged on cost of the car, presentation and design.
 The dynamic events consist of a figure of eight skid pan trial, acceleration and sprint events, and finally the endurance event.

 We are typically a team of 40 who survive primarily on sponsorships yet consistently fight above our class – typically placing in the top five UK teams.